cert-manager/website/content/careers/curriculum-engineer.md

 * Work with our existing training team to review our current training offering and develop a suitable process by which the curriculum is continually maintained and revised
 * Work with our commercial team to establish training packages for customers
 * Take part in the development of material to match changes in the ecosystem
-* Collaborate with the Flightdeck team to ensure that our in-person training and online training courses align
+* Work with our customers to gather feedback and improvements for [Flight Deck](https://www.jetstack.io/subscription/#training), our online training platform
-* Work with our customers to gather feedback and improvements for Flight Deck, our online training platform
+* Collaborate with the Flight Deck team to ensure that our in-person training and online training courses align

 **About you:**